cloudcity/deathstare/README.md

     rails server

 Create a `suites` directory and populate it with subclasses of {Deathstare::Suite}.
 These are your tests suites!
-You can nun them with rake or in the web dashboard.
+You can run them with rake or in the web dashboard.
 To see a list of suites runnable with rake:

     rake -T suites: